hszalwinski/vehicle-routing/data/README.md

+# Data module
+A place for input and output data of all types!

+##

 # Algorithms output
 This folder is created to contain database like files, where output of each algorithm will be saved.
 Any new run of algorithm will: